AliceO2Group/analysis-framework/evsel.md

 ## Concept

 The event selection in O2 is based on the concept of derived tables created in dedicated tasks from available AOD contents.
-The derived event selection table (EvSels) in joinable with collisions table and contains information on
+The derived event selection table [`EvSels`](https://github.com/AliceO2Group/AliceO2/blob/dev/Analysis/DataModel/include/Analysis/EventSelection.h) is joinable with collisions table and contains information on
 * fired trigger class aliases
 * offline event selection criteria such as beam-beam and beam-gas decisions from forward detectors (V0, FDD and ZDC)
-* logical combinations of offline event selection criteria, e.g. sel7 corresponding to beam-beam decisions in V0A, V0C, ZNA and ZNC detectors
+* logical combinations of offline event selection criteria, e.g. _sel7_ corresponding to beam-beam decisions in V0A, V0C, ZNA and ZNC detectors

-See [`Analysis/DataModel/include/Analysis/EventSelection.h`](https://github.com/AliceO2Group/AliceO2/blob/dev/Analysis/DataModel/include/Analysis/EventSelection.h) for details.
-This table is filled by o2-analysis-event-selection task, see [`Analysis/Tasks/eventSelection.cxx`](https://github.com/AliceO2Group/AliceO2/blob/dev/Analysis/Tasks/eventSelection.cxx).
+This EvSels table is filled by _o2-analysis-event-selection_ task, see [`Analysis/Tasks/eventSelection.cxx`](https://github.com/AliceO2Group/AliceO2/blob/dev/Analysis/Tasks/eventSelection.cxx).
 The list of available trigger class alises can be found in [`Analysis/Core/include/Analysis/TriggerAliases.h`](https://github.com/AliceO2Group/AliceO2/blob/dev/Analysis/Core/include/Analysis/TriggerAliases.h).
-The mapping between trigger classes (and their indices) and trigger class aliases is stored in [`CCDB`](http://ccdb-test.cern.ch:8080/browse/Trigger/TriggerAliases) run-by-run in dedicated TriggerAliases objects, see below current mapping available for LHC15o and all pp2018 runs:
+The mapping between trigger classes (and their indices) and trigger class aliases is stored in [`CCDB`](http://ccdb-test.cern.ch:8080/browse/Trigger/TriggerAliases) run-by-run in dedicated _TriggerAliases_ objects, see below current mapping available for LHC15o and all pp2018 runs:
 ``` c++
   mAliases[kINT7] = "CINT7-B-NOPF-CENT,CV0L7-B-NOPF-CENT,CINT7-B-NOPF-CENTNOTRD,CINT7ZAC-B-NOPF-CENTNOPMD";
   mAliases[kEMC7] = "CEMC7-B-NOPF-CENTNOPMD,CDMC7-B-NOPF-CENTNOPMD";